mozillamonks/bit.ly-for-Drupal/README.txt

 IMPORTANT NOTE: This module requires you have a bit.ly account to work properly, after installation, please go to /admin/settings/bitly to authenticate and begin using the module.

+bitly.inc comes from https://github.com/Falicon/BitlyPHP and is also released under the GPL.